Network Protocols: From Specification to Practice

 Core challenges you’ll face:

-- ICMP Time Exceeded parsing (Type 11) → maps to ICMP message types
+- ICMP Time Exceeded parsing -> ICMP message types

-- Async response handling (responses may arrive out of order) → maps to stateless protocol challenges
+- Async response handling -> stateless protocol challenges

 Key Concepts:

-- Paris Traceroute: Research paper on load-balancer aware traceroute
+- Paris Traceroute: research on load-balancer aware traceroute

 Difficulty: Intermediate Time estimate: Weekend Prerequisites: Project 1 completed, understanding of routing concepts